The myth that kills your ability to learn

 After a focused learning session, the brain needs time to consolidate what it absorbed.
 This means sleep, but also waking rest.
 Research by Xue and colleagues found that spaced repetition of learning material, compared to massed repetition, reduced neural repetition suppression and improved subsequent recognition memory [7].

 Cotman and Berchtold’s research on exercise fits here too.
 Aerobic activity increases brain-derived neurotrophic factor (BDNF), the primary protein responsible for strengthening and preserving new synaptic connections formed during learning [8].
+An RCT by Erickson and colleagues confirmed that aerobic exercise raised BDNF levels and separately increased hippocampal volume by an average of 2% in older adults, with both outcomes occurring in the exercise group [14].
 A session of moderate cardio before or after learning creates a chemical environment more receptive to synaptic strengthening.
 Think of BDNF as fertilizer for new neural connections.

 Rest isn’t the opposite of effort.
 It’s the second half of the same process.